The Clear Edge

 Gut check:

-Custom consulting project for manufacturing client.
-They need an operational efficiency audit and an implementation plan.
-New client.
-Complex situation.
-You’ve done similar work twice before.
+Custom consulting project for a manufacturing client who needs an operational efficiency audit plus a detailed implementation plan.

 Question 1: Existing or custom?